kinhtehocvohai/anhpham52.github.io/_pythoncausal/2021-01-02-Mô-hình-Biểu-đồ-Nhân-quả.md

 Mẫu hình duy nhất chưa được đề cập tới là "đỉnh va chạm". Đỉnh va chạm xảy ra khi hai mũi tên cùng chỉ vào hay "va chạm" vào một biến.
 Trong trường hợp này chúng ta có thể nói rằng cả hai biến cùng có một kết quả chung.

-As an example, let's say your knowledge of statistics causes you to know more of causal inference and machine learning.
-If I don't know your level of statistical knowledge, then knowing that you are good at causal inference makes it more likely that you are also good at machine learning.
-That is because even if I don't know your level of statistical knowledge, I can infer it from your causal inference knowledge: if you are good at causal inference you are probably good at statistics, which also makes it more likely that you are good at machine learning.

-Now, if I condition on your knowledge about statistics, then how much you know about machine learning becomes independent of how much you know about causal inference.
-You see, knowing your level of statistics already gives me all the information I need to infer the level of your machine learning skills.
-Knowing your level of causal inference will give no further information in this case.

-As a general rule, two variables that share a common cause are dependent, but independent when we condition on the common cause.
-Or

-$$A \not\!\perp\!\!\!\perp B$$

-and

-$$
-A \!\perp\!\!\!\perp B | C
-$$

-The only structure that is missing is the collider.
-A collider is when two arrows collide on a single variable.
-We can say that in this case both variables share a common effect.

 ```python